Back to all blogs

 The Bethesda System

 • Category I: Non-diagnostic.
-There weren't enough cells to give an answer.
+Insufficient cells for an answer.

 • Category III & IV: Indeterminate.
-The cells look "atypical," but it is not clear if they are cancerous or benign.
+Cells look "atypical," but it is unclear if they are malignant.

 • Category V: Suspicious for malignancy.
-There is a high chance of cancer.
+High chance of cancer.

-Molecular testing is specifically used for Categories III and IV.
-Historically, if a result was indeterminate, surgery (a lobectomy to remove half of the thyroid) was often recommended just to be safe.
-However, many of these nodules turned out to be benign after surgery.
-Molecular testing was developed to provide a "rule-out" or "rule-in" mechanism, potentially saving thousands of people from unnecessary surgery and lifelong thyroid medication.
+Molecular testing is used for Categories III and IV.
+Historically, indeterminate results often led to surgery "just in case."
+Molecular testing provides a "rule-out" or "rule-in" mechanism, potentially saving patients from unnecessary surgery and lifelong medication.

 How Long Does Molecular Testing Take Thyroid?

-The first stage of testing—looking at the cells under a microscope—is relatively fast.
+Looking at cells under a microscope is relatively fast.
 In the UK, you can usually expect these results within 3 to 5 working days.
-If the result is clearly benign or clearly malignant, the journey often moves directly to monitoring or treatment.
+If the result is clearly benign or malignant, the journey moves directly to monitoring or treatment.

-Typically, you should expect the molecular testing phase to take between 10 to 14 working days, but it can often take up to three or four weeks to receive a full, interpreted report.
+Typically, the molecular testing phase takes between 10 to 14 working days, but it can take three or four weeks to receive a full, interpreted report.

 Why Does It Take This Long?

-2. Processing: Extracting genetic material is a delicate, multi-step process that cannot be rushed.
+2. Processing: Extracting genetic material is a delicate, multi-step process.

-3. Sequencing: Modern techniques like Next-Generation Sequencing (NGS) involve reading millions of small fragments of DNA, which takes significant machine time.
+3. Sequencing: Techniques like Next-Generation Sequencing (NGS) involve reading millions of DNA fragments.

 Why Molecular Testing is Worth the Wait